rugbyprof/4553-Spatial-DS/Assignments/01-Getting_Started/README.md

 ## Assignment 1 - Getting Started
 #### Due: Tuesday June 6th by 2:30pm

-## Getting Setup

-Setting up your dev environment is going to be mostly up to you.
-We will discuss this more the first week of this course, but for now try and get `python` and `pygame` installed and working on your home machine.

 ### Intructors Note:
 >
 >This is an important step to getting your semester off on the right foot. **It's so important that:**